HelChris/HelChris/README.md

 - ✨ Looking forward to learning typescript and build my first react native app

 - 🌱 **I’m currently building a front-end application with Noroff's API**
  <br>I'm using tailwind CSS with PostCSS and Vite, vanilla modular javascript, semantic HTML, NPM, ESLint, Prettier, Husky, Vitest, Playwright, Netlify for hosting, Figma for design+styleguide+prototype, Github project for kanban+gantt chart and project managing.
 I'll implement requried user stories, follow best practices for JS/CSS/HTML, use hotjar for usertesting and feedback, comply with WCAG guidelines, validate forms, handle errors properly, debug and implement changes according to feedback.
-I'll make sure the application is functional and accessible within deadline.
+I'll make sure the application is functional and accessible within the deadline.

 - 💬 Talk to me about **Life, the Universe and Everything** 📖🤓